-Most people are!
-You can consider arch length, personal preference, and width to choose your size.Arch length
+Most people are.
+Consider arch length, personal preference, and width to choose your size.Arch length

-If you have a relatively long arch length, it makes sense to lean toward the larger of two possible sizes.
+If you have a relatively long arch length, it makes sense to consider the larger of two possible sizes.
 If you have a relatively short arch length, you might like the smaller of two possibilities.

 How can you tell your arch length?
 Here's a good trick.
 If you have relatively long toes, your arch length is probably relatively short.
 If you have relatively short toes, your arch length is probably relatively long.
 So in general, if you're trying to decide between two sizes, long toes take a smaller size, short toes take a larger size.

 Some people like a little trimmer fit.
 If you don't mind your toes touching the toe rim a little at the end of each step, the rim will gradually conform, pushing out a bit for toes that touch.

 If you prefer a longer fit, the extra area at the heel and toe will tend to curl up with time, like the bottom of a rocking chair, and gradually the sandals will feel shorter.

 That said, too short is too short and too long is too long.
 If you stand in a new pair of sandals and your toes are pressing hard into the cork toe rim, or landing on top of the rim, they are probably too short.
 On the other hand, if there is more than a quarter-inch of space at the heel and toe, they are probably too long.Width

 Average to wide feet take Regular width, average to narrow feet take Narrow.
 Note: Kids' Birkenstocks are only offered in Narrow width, which works well for almost all children.